fl2on/Copilot-Chat-Pro/README.md

 2. Chat without worrying about character limits.
 3. Enjoy It!

+⚠️ The extension does not work for the edge copilot side button, neither for copilot that comes integrated in windows.

 ## Acknowledgements

 This project was created out of the need to update the following project: [Bing Chat Pro](https://github.com/blueagler/Bing-Chat-Pro).
 The latter served as inspiration for the development of Copilot Chat Pro™.